-Here are eight of the best cheap road bikes that we’ve reviewed in 2019.
+Here are nine of the best cheap road bikes that cost under £600 that we’ve reviewed in 2019.

 As groupsets have become ever more affordable and more direct-sales brands have entered the market, the ride quality and value for money of entry-level road bikes has increased hugely.